This page is referenced by:

 One of the purposes of the Forum exercise this week is to get you to think about your perspective as an interpreter of evidence about and from the past.

 Sources are the building materials of historical studies.
 You might already have a good idea about the differences between primary and secondary sources.
 Here's a quick refresher.Primary sources are created in the past worlds that we want to study.
-They take lots of forms: personal journals, travel accounts, letters, posters, and books and newspapers from the time.
-In this course, most our primary sources are written/textual sources, but they can include paintings, prints, music scores, oral accounts,and archaeological remains (even bones or DNA samples).
+They take lots of forms: personal journals, travel accounts, letters, posters, and books and newspapers from the time you are investigating.
+In this course, most our primary sources are written/textual sources, but they can include paintings, prints, music scores, oral accounts, and archaeological remains (e.g., pottery, or even bones or DNA samples).

 The thing that all secondary sources have in common is that they provide interpretations of evidence from the past.
 Think about this when you write your answers to each week's big question.
 You are writing your own interpretation of evidence -- your own secondary source.

 Learning tip: Whenever you read a source (whether primary or secondary), always make sure you associate the main themes of the source with the author.
-Knowing who wrote the text is usually a very important step for effective critical and historical thinking.
+Knowing who wrote a letter or painted a portrait or created a documentary or gave a lecture is usually a very important step for effective critical and historical thinking.

 Under this heading we'll provide you with some extra notes that are significant but are not required for the course.